Risk Management

 Annual Performance Improvement Report

-QPI’s series of Risk Management tasks collect payer requested performance measures such as Medical/ Patient Record Audits, Billing and Coding Error Logs, Patient Complaints, Adverse Events, and more on a weekly, monthly, quarterly and annual basis.
+Managing risks can be daunting.
+While large risks can occupy the majority of our time, often the smaller, recurring risks are forgotten.
+QPI’s series of Risk Management Activities collect federal, state, and commercial health insurance plans’ required performance measures such as Medical/ Patient Record Audits, Billing and Coding Error Logs, Patient Complaints, Adverse Events, and more on a weekly, monthly, quarterly and annual basis.